richgel999/lzham_codec/README.md

 <p>Thanks to everyone at the http://encode.ru forums.
 I read these forums as a lurker before working on LZHAM, and I studied every LZ related
 post I could get my hands on.
 Especially anything related to LZ optimal parsing, which still seems like a black art.
 LZHAM was my way of learning how to implement optimal parsing (and you can see this if you study the progress I made in the early alphas on Google Code).</p>

+<p>Also, thanks to Igor Pavlov, the original creator of LZMA and 7zip, for advancing the start of the art in LZ compression.</p>